 Available across all your devices iCloud automatically updates your notes, including rich media content, across all your devices.

-Editing extensions Access editing extensions from your favourite app developers directly in the Edit view in Photos.
+Editing extensions Access editing extensions from your favorite app developers directly in the Edit view in Photos.
 Extensions can be downloaded from the Mac App Store.

 Add and edit image locations You can apply a location to a single image or to a selection of photos by opening the Info panel and choosing Add a Location.

-Batch organize in Faces Using Faces to organize your photos by your favourite people is even easier — you can select multiple photos and drag them to a named person in your library.
+Batch organize in Faces Using Faces to organize your photos by your favorite people is even easier — you can select multiple photos and drag them to a named person in your library.

 Recently Deleted album You can access the Recently Deleted album in Albums view and restore or purge deleted items.

 Share menu You can create a reminder from almost anywhere in OS X right from the Share menu, including a Safari web page, a contact, or even email text.

 Swipe to delete a list Just swipe to the left to delete a Reminders list.